An Equivalence Result on the Order of Differentiability in Frobenius' Theorem: Examples

 we have that any convex function is quasi-convex.
 Suppose that $\phi:f(U)\to \mathbb{R}$ is increasing, and define $h=\phi\circ f$.
 If $f$ is quasi-convex, then

 which implies that $h$ is also quasi-convex.
 However, $h$ might be non-convex even if $f$ is convex: consider $f(x)=x^3$ on $\mathbb{R}_+$ and $\phi(x)=x^{1/4}$.

 If there is a convex normal solution to (\ref{TDE}) defined on some convex set $U$, then it is quasi-convex.
-If $U=\mathbb{R}^n_{++}$ and $g(x)\gg 0$ for any $x\in U$, then by Corollary \ref{COR2}, we conclude that {\bf any normal solution} to (\ref{TDE}) defined on $U$ is quasi-convex.
+If $U=\mathbb{R}^n_{++}$ and $g(x)\gg 0$ for any $x\in U$, then by Corollary \ref{COR2}, {\bf any normal solution} to (\ref{TDE}) defined on $U$ is either quasi-convex or quasi-concave.
 The problem considered in this subsection is the converse of this problem.
-Suppose that any normal solution to (\ref{TDE}) is quasi-convex.
+Suppose that any normal solution to (\ref{TDE}) on $U=\mathbb{R}^n_{++}$ is either quasi-convex or quasi-concave.
 Is there a convex normal solution?
 The answer is negative.
-The following counterexample is obtained by Arrow and Enthoven \cite{AE}.
+The following counterexample was obtained by Arrow and Enthoven \cite{AE}.

 Choose $U=\mathbb{R}^2_{++}$.
 We consider the following function:

 A normal solution to (\ref{TDE}) is as follows.

 This function is $C^1$ and strictly increasing.
 It can be easily checked that the range of $u$ is $\mathbb{R}_{++}$.
 For any $C>0$, if $x_1,x_2>0$ and